xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 2. DesiredAccess // Access Rights of the Token Handle.
 3. TokenHandle // [OUT] Token Handle variable.

-As always we need to check if the opened successfully or not.
+As always we need to check if the is opened successfully or not.

 ![3](/assets/img/posts/Access-Token-Part0x01/3.png)